Bibi10/Blockchain_Path/README.md

 - Intro
 Smart Contract
-Smart Contract are written in solidity language.
+Smart Contract are written in solidity language and allow developers to interact with the ethereum blockchain.
 - Inter Contract Exec
 - Inheritnce
 - Libraries & EPM